Patriarchate: Eastern Orthodox Church

-Nine of the current autocephalous Eastern Orthodox Churches—among them the four ancient churches of Constantinople, Alexandria, Antioch, and Jerusalem—are organized as patriarchates.
-In chronological order of establishment, the other five patriarchates are the Bulgarian Patriarchate (the first to be founded after the Pentarchy), the Georgian Patriarchate, the Serbian Patriarchate, the Moscow Patriarchate, and the Romanian Patriarchate.
+Nine of the current autocephalous Eastern Orthodox churches—among them the four ancient churches of Constantinople, Alexandria, Antioch, and Jerusalem—are organized as patriarchates.
+In chronological order of establishment, the other five patriarchates are: the Bulgarian Patriarchate (the first to be founded after the Pentarchy), the Georgian Patriarchate, the Serbian Patriarchate, the Moscow Patriarchate and the Romanian Patriarchate.

-The Eastern Orthodox Patriarchate of Antioch relocated its headquarters to Damascus in the 13th century, during the period of Mamluk rule over Syria.
+The Greek Orthodox Patriarchate of Antioch relocated its headquarters to Damascus in the 13th century, during the period of Mamluk rule over Syria.
 Although a Christian community had existed in Damascus since apostolic times (Acts 9), the see continues to be known as the Patriarchate of Antioch.

 In certain legal jurisdictions, a patriarchate is considered to have legal personality, meaning it is recognized similarly to a corporation.
-For example, in 1999, the Eastern Orthodox Patriarchate of Jerusalem filed a lawsuit in New York against Christie's Auction House, disputing the ownership of the Archimedes Palimpsest.
+For example, in 1999, the Greek Orthodox Patriarchate of Jerusalem filed a lawsuit in New York against Christie's Auction House, disputing the ownership of the Archimedes Palimpsest.

 Oriental Orthodoxy

 Several patriarchates exist within the Oriental Orthodox Churches.
 These include four ancient sees: the Coptic Orthodox Church (Alexandria), the Syriac Orthodox Church (Antioch), and two Armenian patriarchates—one based in Jerusalem (Armenian Patriarchate of Jerusalem) and the other in Constantinople (Armenian Patriarchate of Constantinople).

 In addition to these, two modern patriarchates have been established: the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.

 There are also several autocephalous churches that function similarly to patriarchates, even though they do not use the patriarchal title.
-These include the Malankara Orthodox Syrian Church, the Mother See of Holy Etchmiadzin (Armenian Catholicosate of Etchmiadzin), and the Holy See of Cilicia (Armenian Catholicosate of Cilicia).
+These include: the Malankara Orthodox Syrian Church, the Mother See of Holy Etchmiadzin (Armenian Catholicosate of Etchmiadzin) and the Holy See of Cilicia (Armenian Catholicosate of Cilicia).